MatsyaOs/terminal/README.md

 # CutefishOS Terminal

-A terminal emulator for Cutefish.
+A terminal emulator for Matsya.

 ### Third Party Code